ERISA Class Action Trends: Trial and Settlement Strategies

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for plan administrators and fiduciaries to avoid or minimize class action litigation.
+This CLE course will provide guidance to counsel for plan administrators and fiduciaries to avoid or minimize class action litigation.
 The panel will examine recent trends in ERISA class actions, analyze key substantive and procedural issues in recent rulings, and suggest trial and settlement tactics.

 - ERISA class action trends